 Making chocolate is a complicated process, and it varies depending on the company and how the chocolate will be used.
 But it always starts with the beans.
 Some companies rely on a single source for their beans or only buy them from a certain region.
 Others may use up to 12 different sub-varieties of bean to create a single chocolate blend.
 The mix of cacao beans is usually a big company secret, and no two brands use the same one.

+The beans are then winnowed from their hulls and milled to create cocoa liquor (liquid).
 The grinding process is done by a machine called a melangeur, which has huge granite rollers that mash the cacao nibs into a paste called mass.
 The mass goes into a powerful press, which splits the cacao into its two components: powder and butter.
-The powder is a dry circle called presscake, and if it's going to be used to make drinking chocolate or cocoa powder, that's pulverized into a fine powder.
+The powder is a dry circle called presscake, and if it's going to be used to make drinking chocolate or cocoa powder, it's pulverized into a fine powder.

 The next two steps, conching and tempering, are so complicated and mysterious that they deserve their own section.
-And you thought that the roasting process was science-y ...